magmo/apps/packages/wallet/src/redux/protocols/consensus-update/readme.md

 # Consensus Update Protocol

-The purpose of the protocol is to handle updating the allocation and destination of channels running the consensus app.
+The purpose of the protocol is to handle updating the allocation and destination of channels running the consensus app to reach an outcome specified on initialization.

+The protocol stores every new commitment it receives that represents a valid transition from the mostt recent commitment.
+Commitments received in `COMMITMENTS_RECEIVED` are processed in order, and are ignored

+When it is the participant's turn, and the protocol has been cleared to send,

+- if the current proposal matches the desired outcome, the protocol votes in favour
+- else, the protocol starts a new round proposing the desired outcome

+In either case, the protocol moves to `CommitmentSent`.

+The protocol returns failure precisely when it becomes the participant's turn when in the `CommitmentSent` state, and consensus has not been reached.
+In this case, the protocol does not send a second commitment.
+This prevents the possibility of an infinite loop.

+The protocol returns success precisely when consensus is reached -- necessarily with the desired outcome, due to the above behaviour -- before the participant is required to send their second commitment.
+Note that this could be the result of the protocol even if some of the subsequent commitments are invalid.

 ## State Machine